PCI Express: PCI Express Mini Card

 PCI Express Mini Card (also known as Mini PCI Express, Mini PCIe, Mini PCI-E, mPCIe, and PEM), based on PCI Express, is a replacement for the Mini PCI form factor.
 It is developed by the PCI-SIG.
 The host device supports both PCI Express and USB 2.0 connectivity, and each card may use either standard.
-Most laptop computers built after 2005 use PCI Express for expansion cards; however, as of 2015, many vendors are moving toward using the newer M.2 form factor for this purpose.
+Most laptop computers built between 2005 and 2013 use Mini PCI Express for expansion cards; however, as of 2015, many vendors have moved toward using the newer M.2 form factor for this purpose.

 Due to different dimensions, PCI Express Mini Cards are not physically compatible with standard full-size PCI Express slots; however, passive adapters exist that let them be used in full-size slots.

 Physical dimensions

 Dimensions of PCI Express Mini Cards are 30 mm × 50.95 mm (width × length) for a Full Mini Card.
 There is a 52-pin edge connector, consisting of two staggered rows on a 0.8 mm pitch.
 Each row has eight contacts, a gap equivalent to four contacts, then a further 18 contacts.
 Boards have a thickness of 1.0 mm, excluding the components.
 A "Half Mini Card" (sometimes abbreviated as HMC) is also specified, having approximately half the physical length of 26.8 mm.
 There are also half size mini PCIe cards that are 30 × 31.90 mm which is about half the length of a full size mini PCIe card.